-- A student must have obtained a passing grade (C or better) in all modules or clerkships and required educational activities of the established curriculum of the College of Medicine leading to the M.D. degree. - II.
-In the future, when transfer students are admitted with advanced standing from other LCME approved schools, they must complete, at the minimum, the last two years of the curriculum at the University of Central Florida College of Medicine. - III.
-All students must pass the United States Medical Licensing Examination (USMLE) Step 1 at the national standard in order to graduate.
+I. A student must have obtained a passing grade (C or better) in all modules or clerkships and required educational activities of the established curriculum of the College of Medicine leading to the M.D. degree.

+- II.
+In the future, when transfer students are admitted with advanced standing from other LCME approved schools, they must complete, at a minimum, the last two years of the curriculum at the University of Central Florida College of Medicine. - III.
+All students must take the United States Medical Licensing Examination (USMLE) Step 1 and pass at the national standard in order to be promoted to year three.
 This examination is usually taken by all students in April following the second-year studies.
-In addition, all students must pass the USMLE Step 2 CK and Step 2 CS examinations in order to be certified for graduation.
+Students must take and pass the USMLE Step 2 CK and Step 2 CS in order to graduate.
 Students are required to take the Step 2 CK and the Step 2 CS examinations no later than December 31 in the fourth year. - IV.
-Students must have satisfactorily passed and completed the fourth year curriculum. - V. The student must not have a financial obligation to the University. - VI.
+Students must have satisfactorily passed and completed the third and fourth year curriculum. - V. The student must not have a financial obligation to the University. - VI.
 The student must have satisfactorily demonstrated the professional attitudes and values expected of physicians.